steipete/steipete.com/_posts/2020-05-26-jailbreaking-for-ios-developers.md

 [SSLKillSwitch 2](https://github.com/nabla-c0d3/ssl-kill-switch2) is a tweak to disable SSL certificate validation on device.
 This is useful to see what data apps send via a MITM proxy such as [Charles](https://www.charlesproxy.com/).

-- Install PreferenceLoader (dependency) and the [Filza](https://filza.net/) (File Browser) on Cydia
+- Install PreferenceLoader (dependency) and the [Filza](https://filza.net/) (File Browser) on Cydia.
 - Download the [latest version from GitHub](https://github.com/nabla-c0d3/ssl-kill-switch2/releases) (deb file).
-- Open Filza, navigate to `/private/var/mobile/Library/Mobile Documents/com~apple~CloudDocs/Downloads`
+- Open Filza, navigate to `/private/var/mobile/Library/Mobile Documents/com~apple~CloudDocs/Downloads`.
-- Open the downloaded `com.nablac0d3.sslkillswitch2_0.14.deb` (or similar) and press Install (top right button)
+- Open the downloaded `com.nablac0d3.sslkillswitch2_0.14.deb` (or similar) and press Install.
-- Respring (Restart SpringBoard)
+- Respring.
+(Restart SpringBoard)
-- Find SSLKillSwitch 2 in iOS Settings
+- Find SSLKillSwitch 2 in iOS Settings.

 If you're curious how this works on a technical level, here's a [writeup for iOS 12](https://nabla-c0d3.github.io/blog/2019/05/18/ssl-kill-switch-for-ios12/), or just explore the [source on GitHub](https://github.com/nabla-c0d3/ssl-kill-switch2).